ngchianglin/VulnerableMamaShop/README.md

     docker run -it --rm -p 8000:80 mamashop

-This will make Mamashop available at http://localhost:8000 It can also be run in detached mode
+This will make Mamashop available at http://localhost:8000 or http://[ip address]:8000 Do not expose Vulnerable Mama Shop to the internet, it is an insecure application and can lead to a system or network compromise.
+Use it in an isolated test lab environment meant for security testing and learning.

+To run Vulnerable Mama Shop in detached mode

     docker run -d --rm -p 8000:80 mamashop